proservlab/lacework-deploy/terraform/scenarios/aws-lacework-composite-ciem-enum-only/README.md

 * Attackers leverage this exposed instance as a foot hold to establish a reverse shell.
 * With access to the environment attackers then enumerate the exploited host and discover locally stored cloud credentials
 * Discovered cloud credentials from the exploited machine are used by attackers to enumerate access (using scoutsuite over TOR)
-* The enumeration reveals the credentials provide access to an RDS instance and that the `StartExportTask` capability is available
-* Attackers use `StartExportTask` to export a snapshot of the database to an S3 bucket.
-* Once export is complete attackers exfiltrate the DB snapshot from the target environment to their local environment.

 ## Diagram